 What is passive income?

-The reality of passive income is that it is generally a progressive endeavor – it’s not something you achieve overnight but rather over time.
-Creating one or several passive income streams requires proactive planning, proper saving and investing, and in some cases, additional education to learn the necessary skills.
+However, it's important to be realistic.
+Passive income is generally a progressive endeavor.
+It's not something you achieve overnight but rather over time.
+Creating one or several streams requires proactive planning, proper saving and investing, and sometimes additional education to learn necessary skills.
+But once you get started, these programs often require less work than a full-time job.

-Top 10 passive income ideas to help you build wealth
+10 ideas to help you build wealth

 Earn money through your savings